featbit/featbit/.github/ISSUE_TEMPLATE/contribution_task.md

 # Deadline

-We usually give 2 weeks to issue, that means you have 2 weeks to implement the feature starting from the day the issue is assigned to you.
-If you have any difficulty, please contact us in Slack.
+We usually give 2 weeks for a feature request, which means you have 2 weeks to implement the feature starting from the day it is assigned to you.
+If you have any difficulties, please contact us in [Slack](https://join.slack.com/t/featbit/shared_invite/zt-1ew5e2vbb-x6Apan1xZOaYMnFzqZkGNQ).

 # How to implement